Sweet Noodle Kugel

 • Reply

-• Made this kugel recipe for after a memorial service.
-First time making a kugel I was afraid that people wouldn’t like it.
+• First time making a kugel I was afraid that people wouldn’t like it.
 QUITE contraire!
-I was accosted by men & women telling me it’s the best they ever had & begged for “secret”, “family” recipe!
+I was accosted by men & women telling me it was the best they ever had & begged for my secret family recipe!
 I shared your site with everyone.
 Thank you for a fabulous recipe!

 • — Jill K Salazar on January 14, 2024